Baggy Versus Fitted T-Shirts: The Pros and Cons of Each

-To get the best fit in terms of the circumference around your arm, make sure that when you put two fingers inside the sleeve of your t shirt, you can feel it tightening.
-This simple rule of thumb (or finger) makes it easy to check your t shirt is going to have the most natural fit around your arms.
+To get the best fit in terms of the circumference around your arm, make sure that when you put two fingers inside the sleeve of your t-shirt, you can feel it tightening.
+This simple rule of thumb (or finger) makes it easy to check that your t-shirt is going to have the most natural fit around your arms.

 - Not too short, not too long.

-In recent years, baggy t shirts have had a renaissance in terms of popularity.
-Hip-hop and street fashion have taken off, and the baggy look is becoming fashionable in other areas, too.
-Vintage t shirts from the 80s and 90s are now fashionable again, so it’s a fantastic time to hit the vintage stores or dig through your wardrobe!
+In recent years, baggy t-shirts have had a renaissance in terms of popularity.
+Hip-hop and streetwear fashion have taken off, and the baggy look is becoming fashionable in other areas, too.
+Vintage t-shirts from the ’80s and ’90s are now fashionable again, so it’s a fantastic time to hit the vintage stores or dig through your wardrobe!